Understanding the Use of e-Prints on Reddit and 4chan's Politically Incorrect Board: Discussion Conclusion

 \section{Discussion \& Conclusion}

-This paper examined the prevalence, characteristics, and positioning of e-prints on social media; more precisely, on /pol/ and Reddit.
-Using over 14 years worth of Reddit data and over 4 years of /pol/, we looked for posts containing e-prints from eight e-print servers (i.e., arXiv, bioRxiv, medRxiv, ChemRxiv, viXra, PsyArXiv, SocArxiv, and EarthArxiv).
-On /pol/, arXiv e-prints dominated the community until 2020 (coinciding with the COVID-19 pandemic) where a surge of e-prints from bioRxiv and medRxiv appeared and continue to dominate. arXiv e-prints on /pol/ are predominantly about deep learning with large topics related to COVID-19 coming from bioRxiv and medRxiv.
-On Reddit, arXiv e-prints have dominated and continue to dominate comments and submissions, with reinforcement learning being the most popular topic.
+This paper examined the presence of e-Prints on Reddit and /pol/.
+Using over 14 years of Reddit data and over four years of /pol/ data, we looked for posts containing links to e-Prints from eight servers -- i.e., arXiv, bioRxiv, medRxiv, ChemRxiv, viXra, PsyArXiv, SocArxiv, and EarthArxiv.

-We also examined the similarity between e-prints in each server and found a low degree of similarity except for bioRxiv e-prints on Reddit.
-When looking at the similarity between e-prints and the social media posts they were linked from, we found that social media discussions are most similar to the \emph{abstracts} of the e-prints, as opposed to their full-text, implying that most readers do not read the main body of the paper.
-Finally, when looking at the most highly engaged Reddit submissions and comments linking to e-prints, we found evidence of clear misrepresentation of findings, as well as evidence that without a summary provided by the poster, users outright dismiss them.

-\descr{Limitations.} Naturally, our work is not without limitations.
-First, we only studied the prevalence of e-prints from 8 e-print servers on /pol/ and Reddit.
-Second, we made no distinction between peer-reviewed and non-peer-reviewed papers posted on the e-print servers.
-Third, we primarily used Top2Vec to extract topics from e-prints, as opposed to human annotators, which would likely find more nuanced relationships.
-Finally, we focused solely on how e-prints are used on /pol/ and Reddit, but future work could (and should) explore other social networks as well as the relationship between the use of e-prints on social media and that in other scientific papers (e.g., via scientometrics and bibliometrics).
+\descr{Summary of quantitative results} On Reddit, arXiv papers are shared the most, with 50,904 e-Prints in total, followed by viXra (975), bioRxiv (781), ChemRxiv (69), medRxiv (60), and EarthArxiv (24).
+On /pol/, medRxiv hosted the most shared e-Prints with 719 in total, followed by bioRxiv (676), arXiv (427), viXra (27), PsyArXiv (17) and ChemRxiv (5) We overall found e-Prints present in science enthusiast communities (e.g., r/science) and general audience communities of various interests (e.g., r/The\_Donald and /pol/).

+Our topic analysis found that Computer Science and Physics (arXiv) e-Prints are the most shared.
+We also found many e-Prints about COVID-19 (from bioRxiv and medRxiv) on /pol/.
+This is in line with the surge of /pol/ posts with links to bioRxiv and medRxiv between late January and mid-March 2020, corresponding to an overall increase in the number of COVID-19 related e-Prints~\cite{Majumder_2020,Vlasschaert_2020,Kwon_2020,Fleerackers_2021,Fraser_2021}.

+Social media discussions that linked to e-Prints were not very similar to the contents of the e-Prints themselves.
+Interestingly, the similarity between discussions and the \emph{abstracts} of e-Prints tended to be higher than between discussions and the full contents of the e-Prints.
+This likely indicates that either e-Prints are only a small part of the overall discussion where they are referenced or that users simply do not read past the abstract.

+\descr{In-depth analysis} We then performed a more nuanced, qualitative analysis.
+We observed research findings of e-Prints being misinterpreted to support a particular argument in a discussion.
+We also found a case where a user cited an e-Print without adequately explaining the findings and context of the study to argue that most experiments are irreproducible.
+In another example, early findings about COVID-19 reproduction numbers were used to speculate about COVID-19's infection rate.
+Finally, we saw a group of science enthusiasts identifying and debunking a pseudoscience e-Print shared by a different user.